andrewvc/avc-blog/_posts/2012-08-18-building-for-speed-pt1.md

 tags : [systems, clojure]
 ---

-On and off For the past year I've been working on a pet open source project, [Engulf](http://engulf-project.org), a high-performance distributed HTTP load tester.
+On-and-off, for the past year, I've been working on a pet open source project, [Engulf](http://engulf-project.org), a high-performance distributed HTTP load tester.
 I'm excited to say that its 3.0 release is nearly ready.
 A lot has gone into this release, and I'd like to share some of the architectural decisions that went into Engulf.

 For many apps performance is a nice to have, but in a load tester it is a requirement.
 There is no way around it.
 To that end, Engulf is built for speed and predictability .
 In this series of blog posts I'd like to explore some of the design decisions I've made.